gileck/book-reader-app/book-parser/parser/steps/05-2-link-chunk-references/README.md

 ### Link Enhancement Requirements
 - All original link fields must be preserved
-- `targetChunkId` added to source links when target found
+- `targetChunkIndex` added to source links when target found
-- `sourceChunkId` added to target links when source found
+- `sourceChunkIndex` added to target links when source found
-- Chunk references must point to existing chunks
+- Chunk references must point to valid array indexes

 ### Quality Metrics
 - At least 50% of links should have chunk references resolved